 Types of screening

 For each type of screening, a separate risk assessment is conducted by the DCSI Screening Unit.
+What is assessed?

 What type of screening is required?

 The type of screening required depends on the work or tasks the employee or volunteer is required to undertake in their role, and the setting in which they will be working or volunteering.
 Based on this:

 - In some cases, screening is mandated by legislation;

 - Where not mandated by legislation, a decision as to what type of screening is required is made by the employing organisation.
 Organisations may develop their own policies that require employees and volunteers to undergo criminal record checks and require screening as a condition of an employment contract.

 When screening is mandated by legislation

 To ascertain what legislation (if any) applies, key questions to ask include: